eccentricdevotion/TARDISWeepingAngels/README.md

 `weapon` sets the item that will kill a Weeping Angel.

 `drop` sets the item that drops when the Angel is killed

+`angels_can_steal` sets whether the Angels can steal your TARDIS Key - requires the TARDIS plugin to be installed.

+##TODO
+* Make a new water lily texture and skeleton skin